ExxonMobil Refinery Explosion Attorneys

 Arnold & Itkin LLP's Recent Victories

-At our firm, we have a reputation for success.
+Our plant explosion lawyers have a reputation for success.
 In fact, we have recovered billions of dollars in verdicts and settlements.
-This has been accomplished through the hard work of our lawyers, both in and out of the courtroom.
-We do not just accept the answer "no" and fight tirelessly for the success of our clients.
+This has been accomplished through the hard work of our team, both in and out of the courtroom.
+We do not accept the answer "no" and fight tirelessly for the success of our clients.
 Throughout the years, we have been involved in several high-profile, complex cases.
 For example, we represented victims of the BP Texas City disaster, as well as 27 crewmembers injured in the Deepwater Horizon explosion.

 Some other examples of our victories include the following: